 The first question that will pop into anyone's mind when considering renting a recreational vehicle is how much to rent an RV?

-You're thinking, "Gee, thanks.
-I could have figured that out."
-Sorry, it's really not that difficult.
 Here are some things to figure in determining the cost of renting an RV:

 - The cost per night the rental company charges.
 That's the term they use - cost per night.
 By the way, during peak vacation months such as July and August, those nightly rates can vary.

 - Then you figure about how many miles your trip will take.
 Using something like Google Maps will make that a piece of cake.
 Most RV rental companies charge a certain amount per mile.
 That's from 35 to 50-cents per mile.

 - You'll then multiply the number of nights you'll be renting the RV by the nightly rate and add that to the mileage times the cost per mile.
 For example, if the nightly rental rate is $99 and the total mileage traveled at, say, 38-cents per mile, a five-night, 500-mile trip would be $685.

 - Most RVs come with a generator, so there is a relatively small charge associated with the generator.
 In hotter months generator use will increase as the onboard air conditioner is used more.